alexzedev/Quiz_game/README.md

 ![alt text](https://github.com/alexzedev/Quiz_game/blob/main/quiz_game_screen.png?raw=true)

+Technical details:

+* Built using Python 3.11
+* Uses the Random library
+* Designed for Windows, macOS, and Linux platforms

 Contributing:

 If you'd like to contribute to the game, please fork the repository and submit a pull request with your changes.
 We welcome new questions, bug fixes, and improvements to the game!